Gdańsk – what to see and do if you only have a few hours

 Long Street

 You fully begin the walk when you enter Ulica Długa (Long Street), the representative street of the Main Town.
 It was inhabited by the most influential and wealthiest families of Gdańsk patricians: bankers, mayors, councillors, ship owners and merchants.
 It was a showcase and a symbol of the wealth of old Gdańsk.
-To this day, its main attraction are houses with richly adorned façades, some of them are truly showstopping!
+To this day, its main attractions are houses with richly adorned façades, some of which are truly showstopping!

 Uphagen’s House

 One of the houses worth mentioning is Dom Uphagena (Uphagen’s House).
 This Rococo-Classicist tenement house was built for the city councillor Jan Uphagen.
 According to the owner’s will, its period décor was preserved until 1945.
 Currently, it houses one of the most beautiful museums in Gdańsk – the Museum of Townhouse Interiors.
-(Entry costs 16 PLN or 8 PLN concession).
+(Entry costs 25 PLN or 18 PLN concession).

 Main Town Hall

 This monumental building located at the intersection of Long Street and Long Market is the former seat of Gdańsk authorities.
 Its origins date back to the early Middle Ages and it served many Polish kings.
 Today it houses the Historical Museum of the City of Gdańsk.
-(Tickets to enter cost 16 PLN or 12 PLN concession).
+(Tickets to enter cost 25 PLN or 28 PLN concession).

 During the tourist season, you can enter the viewing gallery on the tower, which offers a wonderful view of Gdańsk.
 (More about it in Number 5!)